 So while we’d all like to think that every person who visits our website will make a purchase, this unfortunately just isn’t the case.

-There are a multitude of “conversion killers” that can cause a potential customer to drop off somewhere in the browsing process before even reaching your checkout page, but with the help of this guide, you can avoid these common mistakes and be well on your way to securing more long-term, repeat customers.
+There are a multitude of “conversion killers” that can cause a potential customer to drop off somewhere in the browsing process before even reaching your checkout page, but with the help page.
+With the help of this guide, you can avoid these common mistakes and be well on your way to securing more long-term, repeat customers.

 A conversion killer is ultimately a component or experience on your website that is stopping online shoppers from completing a purchase.

 They can come in many different forms but it is up to you and your CRO team to identify these killers.

 The other tricky part is that a killer on one website might not be a killer on another.
 Users from website to website are different (age, background, motivation, etc.) which means their response to certain designs and experiences will be different.

 In this article, we will discuss common conversion killers, how to find them, and why they are important.

 There are a handful of ways to identify conversion killers within your website.
 The most common signs that you have a conversion killer on your hands are: